Cautionary Tales for Generation Tech

 The bear looked deep into his eye,

-And Norman worried it would die.
+And Norman feared that it would die.

-He saw the melting ice and snow
+He saw that melting ice and snow

 Was drowning creatures high and low.